shawnbrown/get_reader/README.md

 Install
 -------

+The `get_reader` module has no hard dependencies; is tested on Python 2.6, 2.7, 3.2 through 3.8, PyPy, PyPy3, and Jython; and is freely available under the Apache License, version 2.

-You can install `get_reader` using `pip` or you can vendor it directly in your own projects:
+You can install `get_reader` using `pip`:

 ```shell
 pip install get_reader
 ```

-No hard dependencies, although `xlrd` and `dbfread` are required for Excel or DBF files; tested on Python 2.6, 2.7, 3.2 through 3.8, PyPy, PyPy3, and Jython; and is freely available under the Apache License, version 2.

-To install with optional extras, use the following:
+To install optional support for MS Excel, and DBF files (dBase, Foxpro, etc.), use the following:

 ```shell
 pip install get_reader[excel,dbf]